Massage & Spa Sexual Assault Lawyers

 - Seek support: Reach out to trusted friends, family, or support organizations that specialize in assisting survivors of sexual assault.
 They can provide emotional support and connect you with resources to aid in your healing process.

 Qualified Legal Advocacy for Survivors

-There is no doubt that the trauma of sexual assault can last a lifetime, which is why our national legal team is dedicated to helping you in your massage therapy and spa sexual assault case.
+There is no doubt that the trauma of sexual assault can last a lifetime, which is why our legal team is dedicated to helping you in your massage and spa sexual assault case nationwide.
 We will fight tirelessly for your rights against the massage therapist who caused you harm, as well as the establishment that made it possible for them to do so.